mizmay/standalone_web_maps_foss4g2025/workshop/step-06.md

 ## Configure the Stylesheet

-Now we need to modify our stylesheet `style.json` to:
+We need to modify our stylesheet `style.json` to:
 - Use the local PMTiles file
 - Show the Protomaps basemap layers
 - Also show your existing trail layer